dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-timers-reminders.md

 ## Reminder data serialization format

 Actor reminder data is serialized to JSON by default.
-In Dapr v1.13 onwards supports a protobuf serialization format for reminders data which, depending on throughput and size of the payload, can result in significant performance improvements, giving developers a higher throughput and lower latency.
+Dapr v1.13 onwards supports a protobuf serialization format for reminders data which, depending on throughput and size of the payload, can result in significant performance improvements, giving developers a higher throughput and lower latency.
 Another benefit is storing smaller data in the actor underlying database, which can result in cost optimizations when using some cloud databases.
 A restriction with using protobuf serialization is that the reminder data can no longer be queried.

 {{% alert title="Note" color="primary" %}}
 Protobuf serialization will become the default format in Dapr 1.14